DUNE/dune-justin/docs/overview.md

 describes how some data processing activity is to be carried out.
 Requests are submitted by users (which may include members of a central production team) to the [Workflow Database](database.md), where it progresses through several states.
-For example: draft > submitted > approved > running > paused > running > checking > completed > archived.
+For example: draft > submitted > running > paused > running > finished.
 Human intervention is needed for some transitions, e.g., from submitted to approved.
-Requests also have types and priorities.
-For example, simulation or user analysis, and high or low, respectively.

 As part of its definition, a request may include one or more stages, each of which can apply a sequence of processing steps to the input or output files.
-Each stage specifies a bootstrap script used by generic jobs to run the relevant applications.
+Each stage specifies a
+[bootstrap script](bootstrap-scripts.md) used by generic jobs to run the relevant applications.
 The script specifies the requirements on the worker nodes (for example memory) and the maximum number of input files to be issued to the job executing that stage.